Jump Ahead To:

 Homes in Armory Park

-Houses in Armory Park tend to range on the expensive side, going anywhere from around $225,000 for a one bedroom to close to $1.5 million for a six-bedroom house.
+Houses in Armory Park tend to range on the expensive side, going anywhere from around $275,000 for a one-bedroom to over $1.9 million for a six-bedroom house.
 There are Victorian, Queen Anne, Greek Revival and Anglo-Territorial-style houses there.
+Apartments rent for around $1200 and home rentals average $1700.

 4. Sam Hughes

-You’ll find a mix of university professors, students, artists, young families and professionals in this central Tucson neighborhood.
+You’ll find a mix of university professors, students, artists, young families and professionals in this central Tucson neighborhood, which is about 10 minutes from downtown.
 There are charming bungalows and turn-of-the-century Territorial houses on tree-lined streets.
 Because it’s close to the University of Arizona, the Sam Hughes neighborhood is close to student life downtown, and plenty of cafes, shops, restaurants, and bars are easily accessible.
 If you’re interested in taking a photographic tour of the neighborhood, Tucson.com offers one.
 It’ll give you a pretty good idea of the historic beauty of the area.

 History of Sam Hughes